-- \$FQDN is the fully-qualified domain name appropriate to the signed SSL Certificate, such as smrtlink.university.edu. - \$keystore is the path to the keystore file generated from the SSL Certificate (.jks extension); this will be copied to the SMRT Link installation. - \$TRUSTSTORE is the path to client-truststore.jks. - \$KEYPW is the password used for generating keys.
+- \$FQDN is the fully-qualified domain name appropriate to the signed SSL certificate, such as smrtlink.university.edu. - \$keystore is the path to the keystore file generated from the SSL certificate (.jks extension); this will be copied to the SMRT Link installation. - \$TRUSTSTORE is the path to client-truststore.jks; this will be copied to the SMRT Link installation. - \$keypw is the password used for generating keys.

-The FQDN must match the dnsname specified in the installer configuration prompts.
-The shorthand unqualified subdomain name, hostname, or alias (such as "smrtlinkhost") will not work because the certificate is for a domain name, not an unqualified host name.
-When running the SMRT Link installer, do this by selecting or specifying the FQDN during the configuration prompts or by passing the arguments --dnsname \$FQDN to the installer.
+The FQDN must match the dnsname specified in the SMRT Link configuration.
+The shorthand unqualified subdomain name, hostname, or alias (such as "smrtlinkhost" and not the FQDN of "smrtlink.university.edu") will not work because the certificate is configured to match a specific fully-qualified domain name, and not an unqualified host name.
+When running the SMRT Link installer, the FQDN is set during the installer's configuration prompts, or by passing the arguments --dnsname \$FQDN to the installer.

 Note: If you are using LDAP authentication, the BIND distinguishedName account password is stored encrypted with the SSL certificate key, which has now changed.
-The BIND distinguishedName service account password for the LDAP integration must be reentered and saved in the WSO2 API Management interface following services startup, for example: https://smrtlink.example.com:9443/carbon.
+The BIND distinguishedName service account password for the LDAP integration must be reentered and saved in the WSO2 API Management interface following services startup (https://smrtlink.example.com:9443/carbon.)